 Changing from demo mode to production requires configuring the software for your site.
 Demo mode is not secure.
 TLS keys and Active Directory need to be configured.
 Use your favorite text editor to complete the configuration of DB4Sci.
 The configuration file is located at /opt/DB4SCI/mydb/config.py.
 You will need to know a few things about your local environment to complete the configuration.

 - Data Volumes - Path to data volumes which will be used to store the database data.
 More than one volume can be specified.
 Your site can provide users with multiple options for storage based on performance and cost.
 Volumes can be filtered by user and database types.
-Example a volume with limited capacity for administrative users which is separate from a high-performance volume for production databases.
+For example, use a volume with limited capacity for administrative users which is separate from a high-performance volume for production databases.

 - AWS credentials and S3 bucket